vseryakov/backendjs/README.md

   The config file is always located in the etc/ folder in the backend home directory, how the home is specified depends on the system but basically it can be defined via command line arguments as `-home` or via environment variables when using bkjs.
 See bkjs documentation but on AWS instances created with bkjs
-  `init-server` command, for non-standard home use `/etc/sysconfig/bkjs` profile, specify `BKJS_HOME=/home/backend` there and the rest will be taken care of
+  `setup-server` command, for non-standard home use `/etc/sysconfig/bkjs` profile, specify `BKJS_HOME=/home/backend` there and the rest will be taken care of

 - command line arguments